VictorRodriguez/hobbies/regresion_algorithms/README.md

 ## simple_2_points

-This algorithm calculate the dist between the  new data - STDV and the prev data + STDV , example (LIB in this example):
+This algorithm calculate the dist between the  new data - STDV and the prev data + STDV , example (LIB, lower is better, in this example):

 ![alt text](https://github.com/VictorRodriguez/hobbies/blob/master/regresion_algorithms/example_images/image.png)

-Example if HIB with example_data/data.csv
+Example if HIB , higher is better, with example_data/data.csv

 ![alt text](https://github.com/VictorRodriguez/hobbies/blob/master/regresion_algorithms/example_images/image_hib.png)

 ## Time Series Forecasting

+There are some cases when there is an overlap of the distanse between the new points but still there is a regresion , for this cases I recoemend to use the Time Series Forecasting to detect when the series is out of the stimated range.
+One algorithm to find the change is the Long Short-Term Memory recurrent neural network

 The Long Short-Term Memory recurrent neural network has the promise of learning long sequences of observations.
 It seems a perfect match for time series forecasting, and in fact, it may be.

 The change that i do is to add the STDV as part of the limit to define a valid regression or not

 Source : https://machinelearningmastery.com/time-series-forecasting-long-short-term-memory-network-python/